jbiatek/BSGRulebook/dynamic.md

 Configure which expansions and options are being included by using the form at the top of the page.
 Some rules change based on which expansions or options are included, and the rulebook will change as you configure it.

-While this rulebook sticks mainly to the official rules, it does include some "house rules" and adjustments to the game, as well as a variant by Alexander DeSouza called "Allies for All Seasons" which pulls in the "ally" mechanic without the rest of the Ionian Nebula ending.
+By default, this rulebook sticks to the official rules and rulings by Fantasy Flight Games.
+However, some options are available for variants, including one by Alexander DeSouza called "Allies for All Seasons" which pulls in the "ally" mechanic without the rest of the Ionian Nebula ending.

 ## The basics